Bob Bell (motorsport): Career

 On 3 February 2016, Bell was announced as the chief technical officer at the newly created Renault Sport F1 Team, with the Renault R.S.16 car.
 He worked at the Renault team for two years, before stepping away from the team in 2018, becoming a part-time advisor.
 This came after a 36-year career in Formula One.

+On 6 March 2024, Bell was announced as Executive Director - Technical of Aston Martin F1 Team.